Mst Sagorika

-Mosammat Sagorika (মোসাম্মৎ সাগরিকা; born 1 December 2007) is a Bangladeshi professional footballer who plays as a striker or winger for Bangladesh Women's League club ARB College SC and the Bangladesh national team.
+Mosammat Sagorika (মোসাম্মৎ সাগরিকা /bn/; born 1 December 2007) is a Bangladeshi professional footballer who plays as a striker or winger for Bangladesh Police and the Bangladesh national team.

 Early life

 Mosammat Sagorika was born on 1 December 2007, in Rangatungi village of Ranisankail, Thakurgaon.
 Her father, Liton Ali, runs a tea stall located in the Bolidara area on the Ranisankail-Haripur Upazila road, while her brother a former footballer, had to leave the game due to financial impediments.
 She began her football career at Rangatungi United Football Academy, which specializes in women's football and is located near her village.

 Club career

-FC Brahmanbaria
+Brahmanbaria

-Sagorika represented FC Brahmanbaria in the 2021–22 Bangladesh Women's League, scoring 10 goals in 11 games, including a hat-trick against Farashganj SC.
+Sagorika represented Brahmanbaria in the 2021–22 Bangladesh Women's League, scoring 10 goals in 11 games, including a hat-trick against Farashganj.

-ARB College Sporting Club
+ARB College

-Sagorika played for ARB College Sporting Club in the 2023–24 Bangladesh Women's League, scoring 15 goals in 8 games.
-During the season she struck a hat-trick against both Dhaka Rangers FC and Saddapuskuruni Jubo SC, and a super hat-trick against Jamalpur Kacharipara Akadas.
+Sagorika played for ARB College in the 2023–24 Bangladesh Women's League, scoring 15 goals in 8 games.
+During the season she struck a hat-trick against both Dhaka Rangers and Saddapuskuruni Jubo, and a super hat-trick against Jamalpur Kacharipara Akadas.